-- 2.1.1 In accordance with the provisions of the applicable conventions, Parties may conduct inspections of foreign ships in their ports with PSCOs. - 2.1.2 Such inspections may be undertaken on the basis of: - .1 the initiative of the Party; - .2 the request of, or on the basis of, information regarding a ship provided by another Party; or - .3 information regarding a ship provided by a member of the crew, a professional body, an association, a trade union or any other individual with an interest in the safety of the ship, its crew and passengers, or the protection of the marine environment. - 2.1.3 Whereas Parties may entrust surveys and inspections of ships entitled to fly their own flag either to inspectors nominated for this purpose or to recognized organizations, they should be made aware that under the applicable conventions, foreign ships are subject to port State control, including boarding, inspection, remedial action, and possible detention, only by officers duly authorized by the port State.
-This authorization of these PSCOs may be a general grant of authority or may be specific on a case-by-case basis. - 2.1.4 All possible efforts shall be made to avoid a ship being unduly detained or delayed.
-If a ship is unduly detained or delayed, it shall be entitled to compensation for any loss or damage suffered.
+- 2.1.1 In accordance with the provisions of the applicable conventions, Parties may conduct inspections by PSCOs of foreign ships in their ports. - 2.1.2 Such inspections may be undertaken on the basis of: - .1 the initiative of the Party; - .2 the request of, or on the basis of, information regarding a ship provided by another Party; or - .3 information regarding a ship provided by a member of the crew, a professional body, an association, a trade union or any other individual with an interest in the safety of the ship, its crew and passengers, or the protection of the marine environment. - 2.1.3 Whereas Parties may entrust surveys and inspections of ships entitled to fly their own flag either to inspectors nominated for this purpose or to recognized organizations, they should be aware that, under the applicable conventions, foreign ships are subject to port State control, including boarding, inspection, remedial action and possible detention, only by officers duly authorized by the port State.
+This authorization of PSCOs may be a general grant of authority or may be specific on a case-by-case basis. - 2.1.4 All possible efforts should be made to avoid a ship being unduly detained or delayed.
+If a ship is unduly detained or delayed, it should be entitled to compensation for any loss or damage suffered.

-2.2 INSPECTIONS
+2.2 INITIAL INSPECTIONS

-- 2.2.1 In the pursuance of control procedures under the applicable conventions, which, for instance, may arise from information given to a port State regarding a ship, a PSCO may proceed to the ship and before boarding gain, from its appearance in the water, an impression of its standard of maintenance from such items as the condition of its paintwork, corrosion or pitting or unrepaired damage. - 2.2.2 At the earliest possible opportunity the PSCO should ascertain the year of build and size of the ship for the purpose of determining which provisions of the conventions are applicable. - 2.2.3 On boarding and introduction to the master or the responsible ship's officer, the PSCO should examine the vessel's relevant certificates and documents, as listed in appendix 4. - 2.2.4 If the certificates are valid and the PSCO's general impression and visual observations on board confirm a good standard of maintenance, the PSCO should generally confine the inspection to reported or observed deficiencies, if any. - 2.2.5 If, however, the PSCO from general impressions or observations on board has clear grounds for believing that the ship, its equipment or its crew do not substantially meet the requirements, the PSCO should proceed to a more detailed inspection, taking into consideration chapter 3.
+- 2.2.1 In the pursuance of control procedures under the applicable conventions, which, for instance, may arise from information given to a port State regarding a ship, a PSCO may proceed to the ship and, before boarding, gain, from its appearance in the water, an impression of its standard of maintenance from such items as the condition of its paintwork, corrosion or pitting or unrepaired damage. - 2.2.2 At the earliest possible opportunity, the PSCO should ascertain the type of ship, year of build and size of the ship for the purpose of determining which provisions of the conventions are applicable. - 2.2.3 On boarding and introduction to the master or the responsible ship's officer, the PSCO should examine the ship's relevant certificates and documents, as listed in appendix 12.
+When examining 1969 International Tonnage Certificates, the PSCO should be guided by appendix 10. - 2.2.4 If the certificates are valid and the PSCO's general impression and visual observations on board confirm a good standard of maintenance, the PSCO should generally confine the inspection to reported or observed deficiencies, if any.